 Step 5: Screw boards down

-We did this to both pallets.
-(Remember, we are using two so just do the exact same thing for both.)
+I did this to both pallets.
+(Remember, I am using two so just do the exact same thing for both.)

 Step 6: Cut legs to size and screw into bottom pallet

 Then came more sanding.
 Being that these are pallets, they are super rough and need lots of sanding.
 I used an electric sander for this part.

 Once they were nicely sanded, I stained them!
 The hardest part of this project was getting the stain right.
 I originally tried using an ebony shade and it just turned out super black.

 Then, I tried a reddish cherry stain (I wanted it to match my existing furniture) and again, it turned out super black.

 I opted for a lighter red oak shade and it seemed to do the trick.
 Just remember that if you’re making one of these, the wood is untreated and soaks up the stain, so go a few shades lighter than what you really want.

 After the stain was dry, I covered it with a clear varnish.
 Once it was all pretty looking, all I had to do was put it together.
 I brought it into the house first (because this thing is HEAVY and it was easier to take it in 2 pieces).

 Then just set the bottom half down, and placed the other pallet on top of it.
 You can screw it down but I left it for fear of having to move it again in the future.